ifulrahman/ifulrahmanSimpleWeb.github.io/README.md

 - CSS

 ## How to use it :
-1. Download folder 'web_sederhana'
+1. Download the folder from this repository
-2. Klik 'indeks.html' and open on browser buka menggunakan browser
+2. Open and click on index.html, then open it using a browser.

 <i>OR</i>